vethackathon2025/gitmcp-context/META.md

 **Key Detail:** Claude didn't just create a question list—it built a **fully-developed character** with consistent personality, interview tactics, and feedback patterns.
 This demonstrates AI's ability to create nuanced, context-rich content.

+#### DEMO:
+- The team presented the vision of the approach
+- Live demo of the voice assistant

 ---

-### Day 2: November 14, 2025 - Documentation & Demo Preparation
+### Day 2: November 14, 2025 - Documentation & Recurded Demo Script

 #### Phase 5: Demo Script Creation (08:38)
 **Human Input:** "Create a demo script showing all 5 phases in under 10 minutes, using the Navy submarine profile."